What have you been learning or working on this month?

 Don’t miss out on joining us!
 More details about the trip, including cost and logistics can be found here.
 The participation fee is probably the lowest you will see for this type of executive learning trip to Japan.

-out to me directly if you want to learn more or register directly through the website.
+Reach out to me directly if you want to learn more or register directly through the website.

 Association for Manufacturing Excellence (AME) San Francisco Bay Area Consortium